Kouenteen/seafile-ansible-ocr/README.md

 **1.** The "nodemanager" here is a PopOS 21.04 (Ubuntu-based), with two deployment nodes which are running on Debian 10 codename Buster : "seafile1" & "seafile2".

 **2.** On the nodemanager, you will need "SSH", "sshpass", "python3-virtualenv", "default-libmysqlclient-dev" packages.
-I also created a user "user-ansible" on it for all ansible-related activities.
+I also created a user "user-ansible" on it for all ansible-related activities (see the step 6).
 On the deployment nodes, add the "sudo" and "SSH" packages.

-**3.** Then, I created a virtualenv "$ virtualenv ansible", activated it by doing "$ source ansible/bin/activate" and finally, installed ansible inside : "$ pip install ansible".
+**3.** Then, I created a virtualenv "$ virtualenv ansible", activated it by doing <pre>$ source ansible/bin/activate</pre> and finally, installed ansible inside : <pre>$ pip install ansible</pre>

 **4.** After that, still on the nodemanager, add the deployment nodes in the file "# nano /etc/hosts" because I didn't have any local DNS server.
 <pre>192.168.77.1  seafile1